ktfleming/rhc/README.md

 ### Request Definitions

 #### Basics
 Using rhc requires at least one "request definition" file.
-This type of file is in [TOML](https://github.com/toml-lang/toml) format and contains information about a single HTTP request you want to send (the URL, method, body, etc).
+This type of file is in [TOML](https://github.com/toml-lang/toml) format and contains information about a single HTTP request you want to send (the URL, method, body, etc.).
 As an example, try placing the following content at `~/rhc/definitions/test.toml`:

 ```toml
 [request]